island-lang/island-lang.github.io/README.md

 We had to explicitly introduce the intermediate property `unstringified` in order to "pipe" the two computations together.
 Hadn't we done that, there was no way for the compiler to know for certain if that was what we wanted to do.
 It is true that both `StringifiedNumber.number` and `NumberSquare.number` share the same type - `decimal`, but that fact is not sufficient to deductively infer that these two must be bound together.

-So, in a sense, if we didn't care about exposing `unstringified` as a property, all we really needed to state is that `StringifiedNumber.number` and `NumberSquare.number` are "coupled" together.
+So, in a sense, if we didn't care about exposing `unstringified` as a property, all we really needed to state is that `StringifiedNumber.number` and `NumberSquare.number` are somehow "glued" together.
 This can be expressed by the special **role coupling operator `=:=`**:

 ```isl
 context StringifiedNumberSquared